COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_3/learning_cards_mvp.md

 # Learning Cards for MVP

-## Learning Card 1: Students will feel more personally connected and supported if they are offered backup mentor matching based on shared interests.
+## Learning Card 1: Students will feel more personally connected and supported if they are offered mentor matching based on shared interests.

 ### **HYPOTHESIS**
 We believe that offering mentor-matching based on shared interests (not just degree combination) will make students feel more personally connected and supported.